Ay-355/asyncdictionary/Documentation.md

 # Documentation
-An asynchronous wrapper for the https://dictionaryapi.dev API.
+An asynchronous wrapper for freeDictionaryAPI.

 **IMPORTANT: This is not my API.
 This is merely a wrapper.
 Any issues with the API should be reported at the [API's repository](https://github.com/meetDeveloper/freeDictionaryAPI).**